 Common DNS Errors and Fixes

-- "Connection is not private" SSL warning.
 Hostinger SSL is not yet provisioned for the domain.
 In hPanel, go to SSL and click Install or Force HTTPS.
-Wait 5 minutes for issuance.
+SSL issuance typically takes 2 to 5 minutes once triggered.
+If it fails, check whether CAA records at your DNS provider are blocking Let's Encrypt (see the CAA Records section above).

-- Cloudflare error 522 (connection timed out).
 Cloudflare's SSL/TLS mode is set to Flexible when it needs to be Full.
 Switch in Cloudflare > SSL/TLS > Overview.
+"Flexible" sends HTTP from Cloudflare to Hostinger; "Full" sends HTTPS.
+Hostinger's server redirects HTTP to HTTPS, causing a loop that results in a 522.
+Set it to Full and the loop breaks immediately.

 Pointing Subdomains to Hostinger